You are here

 Immigration status

-An applicant does not need to be a United States citizen to apply for housing, but does need to be a citizen or have eligible immigration status to receive housing.
-Learn more about how immigration status affects assistance.
+An applicant does not need to be a United States citizen to apply for housing, but at least one household member does need to be a citizen or have eligible immigration status to receive housing assistance.
+Learn more about how immigration status affects assistance

 Criminal history